-- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$2,878,569).
+- The liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position deficit balance of (\$7,268,329).
 When the District was formed, assets exceeded liabilities and subsequently infrastructure was deeded to Miami-Dade County creating the negative net position.
-The reason for the transfer of infrastructure was that the County is better able to maintain the infrastructure than the District.
-Further, financial condition assessment procedures have been applied and no deteriorating financial conditions were noted - The change in the District's total net position in comparison with the prior fiscal year was \$(850,477), a decrease.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$877,820, an increase of \$626,731 in comparison with the prior fiscal year.
+The reason for the transfer of infrastructure was that the County is better able to maintain the infrastructure than the District. - The change in the District's total net position in comparison with the prior fiscal year was \$324,868, an increase.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$2,301,057, an increase of \$477,716 in comparison with the prior fiscal year.
 The total fund balance is restricted for debt service and capital projects and the remainder is unassigned fund balance which is available for spending at the District's discretion.